Election 2010: Business policies

 -Amend Takeover Code to stop foreign interests acquiring strategic UK firms

 Helping businesses through the recovery has been listed as a priority by all the major parties.
-This article covers the key business issues being grappled with during the campaign trail.
+This article covers the key business issues raised in the campaign.

 BCC calls for red tape review